munificent/craftinginterpreters/book/representing-code.md

 "accept" doesn't really conjure up any helpful imagery either.
 Many think the pattern has to do with traversing trees, which isn't the case at all.
 We *are* going to use it on a set of classes that are tree-like, but that's a coincidence.
-As you'll see, pattern works as well a flat set of classes.
+As you'll see, the pattern works as well on a single object.

 The visitor pattern is really about approximating the functional style within an OOP language.
 It lets us add new columns to that table easily.
 We can define all